portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.6_en.md

 - The WebSocket Interface (WSI) now allows a subscriber to subscribe from multiple locations
 - When a queue/group member receives a call from a ring group/queue, add the queue number/group number to the Remote-Party-ID and P-Asserted-Identity headers
 - Enhance High Availability, voice will no longer be interrupted if the master server is unavailable
+- The recording files will be deleted after 180 days by default
-- Fix the but the caller will no longer hear the MOH if the callee repeats hold/unhold the call a few times
+- Fix the bug the caller will no longer hear the MOH if the callee repeats hold/unhold the call a few times
 - Fix the bug of **/api/comm_message/update** and **/api/comm_message/list**
 - Fix the bug that for long time running, the PBX stopped to send the email notification